Advantages of Grid Systems in web design

 Grid Systems have their roots in the print industry and have in recent years been included in web design, with many in the industry innovating and creating new ways to use them.
 Grids are sometimes pushed aside by some well-meaning individuals, saying that it can limit your design and that you will without fail create something boring or ‘boxy’.
 However, this is a myth.
 The reason being that the grid is a tool; a tool to be used to your design advantage.

 NY Times uses a 15 Column grid.

-Using a solid grid system while you design and if you do your best to carry it through the development process, will help you end up with a well founded, structured and consistent product that others will enjoy using.
-The user will, in the end, trust your content because you have created consistent familiarity, which engages them and in turn is a good overall user experience.
+Using a solid grid system while you design, and if you do your best to carry it through the development process, will help you end up with a well-founded, structured, and consistent product that others will enjoy using.
+The user will trust your content because you have created consistent familiarity, which engages them and in turn is a good overall user experience.

 “Grid systems should be respected but, when appropriate, flaunted.
 Like any guideline, grids are rules that exist to be broken.”

 -Josh Clark, globalmoxie.com

 You may be wondering, “Great, but how do i start?”
 Its simple.
 Just choose your Grid System.
 Here’s a great resource that can help in choosing your system.